-Sources of Vegan Protein for Runners: An Alternative Way to Fuel Your Body
+Sources of Vegan Protein for Runner’s

 It’s a common question many vegans constantly get asked, “How do you get your protein?”
 This is especially common for athletes, as many people consider protein intake and athleticism to go hand in hand, which they often do.
 However, we have been trained as a society to think of a well-balanced diet to contain a protein source that comes from an animal, usually in the form of a piece of meat or eggs.
 This is simply not the case.
 It can be very easy to consume only plant based protein sources which living an athletic life.
 Nearly every type of plant based food humans consume contains protein though they may not contain as much as meat pound for pound.
 Here are some examples of typical servings of both animal and plant based protein: